kenneth558/plant_resistance_primary_perception_IN_DEVELOPMENT/latest developments on this project.md

 When I resume development, I'll be writing diags for U6 and U7, the dPots.
 I'm hoping the ones I've installed have no issues for me to troubleshoot, but I can't expect a perfect world.

+After that comes placing ADC1 and writing those diags.
+Then U3 w/last of diags, SHLD1, J1, and the potentiometers.

 <dl><dt>17 Aug 2019</dt></dl>I've been working on developing the build instructions which are found in the BOM named ibom.html in this directory https://github.com/kenneth558/plant_resistance_primary_perception/blob/Free/Where%20to%20find%20everything%20for%20making%20your%20own%20GWAAMC%20device/On%20buying%20the%20components/.
 On my own board, I'm up to the diags right before placing ADC1.
 What remains after any troubleshooting the diags make me do is to place ADC1, U3, SHLD1, J1, and the potentiometers.
 BTW, I'm writing the diags as I go, so that adds to the slowdown.

 <dl><dt>12 Aug 2019</dt></dl>I'm to the stage of fine position adjusting so this board best fits an MCU while I'm powering up for build diagnostics.
 The components I have left to place are ADC1, U3, the RF shield, J1, the potentiometers, and the wireless module.
 These have to wait until I develop diagnostic code for the state of the build as is.
 However, I'm taking a family road trip now and won't be making any more progress on this until late this week.